ppy/osu-wiki/wiki/Tournaments/YSC/2021/en.md

 - Players will play the qualifiers mappool once.
 - Failed scores are counted as a pass.
-- The Top 64 qualifying scores will progress into the knockout stage.
+- The top 64 qualifying scores will progress into the knockout stage.

 ### Knockout stages